 - 20.1 At Redborne, each student is in a tutor group and has a form tutor who will be with them as they progress through the school.
-This provides continuity and builds a strong relationship between form tutor, students and parents/carers. - 20.2 All students receive a programme of pastoral education. - 20.3 The year team offers additional support to each student as required.
+This provides continuity and builds a strong relationship between form tutor, students and parents/carers. - 20.2 All students receive a programme of pastoral education and where required, we offer a variety of specialised 6 week programmes to identified students to support emotional and social development. - 20.3 The year team offers additional support to each student as required.
 As stated before, the form tutor should be contacted in the first instance.